drjulija/drjulija.github.io/content/posts/guardrail/index.md

 Furthermore, the neural network demonstrated faster inference times, making it a more suitable choice for real-time or high-volume production environments.
 -->

 Future work will involve testing a non-quantized version of Llama3.1 on AWS Bedrock to assess any improvements in performance.
-Additionally, exploring the LlamaGuard model and experimenting with more diverse training data and alternative architectures will help refine the neural network classifier further.
+Additionally, exploring the Llama Guard model and experimenting with more diverse training data and alternative architectures will help refine the neural network classifier further.

 While this experiment focused primarily on enhancing recall, the next objective will be to improve model efficiency.
 Specifically, I will explore distillation techniques for sentence embedding model to develop a more efficient student model suitable to run in a production environment.